LLNL/axom/src/axom/slam/docs/sphinx/first_example.rst

 Relations
 ---------

-We also have relations describing the incidences between the mesh vertices and elements.
+Two relations describe the connections between vertices and elements.

-The element-to-vertex *boundary* relation encodes the indices of the vertices in the boundary of each element.
-Since this is a quad mesh and there are always four vertices in the boundary of a quadrilateral, its cardinality is a compile-time constant.
-We use the ``slam::ConstantRelation`` alias, which names the common configuration of a ``StaticRelation`` with a ``ConstantCardinality`` policy, a ``CompileTimeStride`` (here, 4), and ``axom::Array`` storage:
+The element-to-vertex *boundary* relation records the vertices associated with each element.
+Every quadrilateral has four vertices, so its cardinality is a compile-time constant. ``slam::ConstantRelation`` selects a ``StaticRelation`` with that cardinality and a binding to an external ``axom::Array``:

 .. literalinclude:: ../../examples/UserDocs.cpp
    :start-after: _quadmesh_example_bdry_relation_typedefs_start
    :end-before:  _quadmesh_example_bdry_relation_typedefs_end
    :language: C++

-The vertex-to-element *coboundary* relation encodes the indices of all elements incident in each of the vertices.
-Since the cardinality of this relation changes for different vertices, we use the ``slam::VariableRelation`` alias, which names a ``StaticRelation`` with a ``VariableCardinality`` policy and ``axom::Array`` storage:
+The vertex-to-element *coboundary* relation records the collection of elements incident in each vertex.
+Some vertices touch one element, others two, and the center vertex touches all five. ``slam::VariableRelation`` allows these cardinalities to differ and binds the connectivity through external ``axom::Array`` buffers:

 .. literalinclude:: ../../examples/UserDocs.cpp
    :start-after: _quadmesh_example_cobdry_relation_typedefs_start
    :end-before:  _quadmesh_example_cobdry_relation_typedefs_end
    :language: C++

-.. note:: Each alias has a ``*View`` counterpart (``ConstantRelationView``, ``VariableRelationView``) that stores ``axom::ArrayView`` values rather than pointers to external ``axom::Array`` objects.
+.. note:: ``ConstantRelationView`` and ``VariableRelationView`` store ``axom::ArrayView`` values rather than pointers to external ``axom::Array`` objects.
 Both forms borrow their buffers and their sets.
    When a configuration is not covered by an alias, use the ``StaticRelation`` policies directly.
    See :ref:`aliases-label`.

-We declare them as:
+The mesh stores both relations:

 .. literalinclude:: ../../examples/UserDocs.cpp
    :start-after: _quadmesh_example_relation_variables_start
    :end-before:  _quadmesh_example_relation_variables_end
    :language: C++

-For other available set types, see :ref:`relation-concept-label`.
+For other relation types, see :ref:`relation-concept-label`.

 Maps
 ----

-Finally, we have some maps that attach data to our sets.

-The following defines a type alias for the positions of the mesh vertices.
-It is templated on a point type (``Point2``) that handles simple operations on 2D points.
+The vertex coordinates form a map on the vertex set.
+Each entry holds a ``Point2``, the example's two-dimensional point type.

 .. literalinclude:: ../../examples/UserDocs.cpp
    :start-after: _quadmesh_example_maps_typedefs_start
    :end-before:  _quadmesh_example_maps_typedefs_end
    :language: C++

-The map's values are stored in an ``axom::Array`` that the map allocates and frees itself.
+The map allocates and frees its own ``axom::Array`` of values.
+To borrow a buffer managed elsewhere, use ``policies::ArrayViewIndirection``.
-To instead point a map at a buffer whose lifetime is managed elsewhere (for instance, to view data owned by an application or to pass a map into a device kernel), give it an ``axom::ArrayView`` indirection via ``policies::ArrayViewIndirection``.

-It is declared as:
+The mesh stores the coordinate map:

 .. literalinclude:: ../../examples/UserDocs.cpp
    :start-after: _quadmesh_example_map_variables_start